 The other treatments include: washing and heat drying clothes and bedding, clearing clutter from the room, using a steamer to kill the bed bugs with heat should be considered.

-Read our step-by-step guide on how to get rid of bed bugs permanently in your home.
+Read our step-by-step guide on how to deal with bed bugs yourself.

 How are bed bug interceptors effective?